SERGO107/Node-backend-shop/README.md

-# Beckend part of meatshop
+# Backend part of meatshop